 Explore Your Chart with Paramarsh

-Neecha Bhanga Raja Yoga rests on conditions you can check exactly: where each planet sits, whether it is debilitated, and whether a strong dispositor or exaltation lord stands behind it in a kendra.
-Paramarsh uses Swiss Ephemeris precision to compute the sign, house, and dignity of every planet in your chart, flags any debilitation, and tests whether the supporting conditions for cancellation are met — then shows the result alongside your Navamsha and your Vimshottari dasha, so you can read a Neecha Bhanga in full context rather than as an isolated label.
+Neecha Bhanga Raja Yoga rests on conditions you can check exactly: where each planet sits, whether it is debilitated, and whether the dispositor, the lord of its exaltation sign, the planet exalted in that debilitation sign, or Navamsha dignity supports the cancellation.
+Paramarsh uses Swiss Ephemeris precision to compute the sign, house, and dignity of every planet in your chart, flags any debilitation, and tests whether the supporting conditions for cancellation are met.
+It then shows the result alongside your Navamsha and your Vimshottari dasha, so you can read a Neecha Bhanga in full context rather than as an isolated label.

 Generate Free Kundli →